Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 - Their inner-communication never leaves host
 - All externally exposed ports closed by default
 - You must manually expose port `-p` -> Better default security
+- Only Virtualization has full isolation : Containers has not.

+> If the base OS has a vulnerability, it puts the containers in danger.
+Conversely, if the containers have vulnerabilities, attackers can gain access to the base OS.

 #### DNS - How containers find each other